fork-archive-hub/surveo/server/README.md

     ]
 }
 ```
-Endpoint is used to get questions and answers to survey, if authenticated in user is survey author then endpoint returns the same object except for answers where there is additional field `votes` containing number of votes for given answer.
+Endpoint is used to get questions and answers to survey, if authenticated user is survey author then endpoint returns the same object except for answers where there is additional field `votes` containing number of votes for given answer.

 #### REMOVE `DELETE`
 `URL: /surveys/:surveyId`